 After establishing your calorie target, you need to make sure you’re taking in the right amounts of protein, carbs and fats.

 Protein is the most important macronutrient in your diet.
 During a calorie deficit, it will minimize the risk of muscle loss and keep your metabolic rate elevated.
 In addition to that, protein is more satiating than fat or carbohydrates, keeping you fuller for longer.

 -> Aim for 1-1.5 grams of protein per pound of bodyweight (30-35% of total calories)

-(2.2-3.2 grams per kilogram of BW = 150-225 grams of protein for a 150 pound athlete).
+(2.2-3.2 grams per kilogram of BW = 150-225 grams of protein for a 150-pound athlete).

 Getting sufficient protein in your diet is critical.
-But you can’t live off of chicken and tuna alone.
+But you can’t live off of chicken breasts and tuna salads alone.
 You need the right balance of macronutrients to support fat-loss and fuel everyday performance.
 You need enough carbohydrates, fats and protein to be at your best.

 3. The Rest?
 Up to You

 After establishing your calorie and protein requirements, the rest is pretty much up to you.